dempe/blog/resources/posts/better-call-saul.md

 slug: "better-call-saul"
 subhead: "The series finale of <em>Better Call Saul</em> is about time and regrets"
 published: "2023-05-12 23:23"
-updated:
+updated: "2024-09-03 10:45"
 ---

 I've been watching _Better Call Saul_ over the past 6 months and finally finished it last night.
 I wanted to analyze the series finale.
-It was really good.
+I really liked it.

-It's about time - the past, present, and future - and, as Walter makes clear, regrets.
-We finally learn why the Saul of the present is in black-and-white, and the two timelines - the colored past and the black-and-white present - finally meet.
+It's about time—past, present, and future—and, as Walter makes clear, regrets.
+We finally learn why the Saul of the present is in black-and-white, and the two timelines—the colored past and the black-and-white present—finally meet.

 The episode starts in the present with Saul running from the police in Nebraska.
 He jumps in a dumpster to hide, and,